EDUTIEK/LongEssayAssessment/README.md

 ## Installation

-1. copy the plugin to Customizing/global/plugins/Services/Repository/RepositoryObject
+1. Copy the plugin to Customizing/global/plugins/Services/Repository/RepositoryObject
-2. go to the plugin folder
+2. Go to the plugin folder
-3. call composer install --no-dev
+3. Call composer install --no-dev
-4. install the plugin in the ILIAS plugin administration
+4. Install the plugin in the ILIAS plugin administration